britok30/react-apple-landing/README.md

 ## React Hooks

 I used React Hooks to manage all the state functionaities in the app.
+React-router-dom was also implemented with hooks.

 ## SCSS